toddamoda/pyyxellsfgffg/docs/source/install.rst

   $ (pyxel-dev) cd pyxel
   $ (pyxel-dev) pip install -e .

-Then create a new conda environemnt
+More about the conda environments (only for information):

 .. code-block:: bash

-    Create a new conda environment 'pyxel-dev'
-    $ conda create --name pyxel-dev

-    Activate this environment 'pyxel-dev'
-    $ conda activate pyxel-dev

-    Get information from this environment
-    $ conda info --envs

-    Install all dependencies
-    $ cd pyxel
-    $ conda

-    Display all conda environments
-    $ conda info --envs

   Deactivate the environment
   $ conda deactivate

+  Remove the conda environment 'pyxel-dev'
+  $ conda remove --name pyxel-dev --all

 After these steps, you are ready to run Pyxel, see :ref:`here how to run it <running_modes>`.

 Using Docker